dtrammer/AxisActionEventLib/README.md

 A complete description of the available EventInstances and their respective parameters can be found in the Axis VAPIX library documentation here : http://www.axis.com/partner_pages/vapix_library/#/subjects/t10037719/section/t10008227/display?section=t10008227-t10008226

-All Axis devices have common EventInstances but some models might have (or not) particular EventInstances, for example Thermal cameras will have specific EventIntances that can be raised in relation with temperatures thresholds.
+All Axis devices do share a common set of EventInstances but some models might have (or not) particular EventInstances, for example Thermal cameras will have specific EventIntances that can be raised in relation with temperatures thresholds.

-Now to make things easy (that's the point of a library right :-), you can use the GetEventIntances(...) method of the EventService object which will return a List<EventTrigger> of available EventIntances for that device.
+Now to make things easy (that's the point of a library right :-), you can use the GetEventIntances(...) method of the EventService object which will return a GetEventInstancesResponse object that will contain a List<> of available EventTriggers for that device.

 <h3>Comments</h3>